-I’m a big fan on traveling with my dog, and know first hand that a few dog travel tips can help you make it a great experience.
+I’m a big fan of traveling with my dog and know first hand that a few dog travel tips can help you make it a great experience.
 In my opinion, it’s all in the planning and making sure you do your research ahead of time.
-You will have a much more successful and fun trip if you know in advance what activities you can participate in together, and what your dog will do if there are things you want to do, but that are not pet friendly.
+You will have a much more successful and fun trip if you know in advance what activities you can participate in together, and what your dog will do if there are things you want to do, but that does not pet friendly.

 Doggie daycare at your Travel Destination

 An important dog travel tip to remember is that most hotels do not want your dog to be left in the room alone if you are not there.
 This is for your dog’s safety as well as the cleaning staff, not to mention to help reduce the risk of any damage to the room while you are away.

 Think about alternatives to leaving your dog alone if the day doesn’t include something he can do with you.
 First of all, staying in the car is not an option, even if the weather is cool.
 There are too many things that can go wrong and it’s simply not safe and should not be considered an option.